rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 the consumer before the producer, we want to make sure the queue exists before we try to consume messages from it.

+we need to use `ConsumerConfig` to configure the consumer.

 We're about to tell the server to deliver us the messages from the queue.
-Since it will push us messages asynchronously, we provide a callback.
-That is what `MessageHandler` event handler does.
+We provide a callback `MessageHandler` on the `ConsumerConfig`.

 `OffsetSpec` defines the starting point of the consumer.
 In this case, we start from the first message.